-Working with safety experts, a number of options have been tested and a new higher specification film that is 75 per cent thicker (from 100microns to 175microns) will be fitted to all tram doors and windows to improve containment by spring 2019.
-This solution will be shared with UK Trams to inform their work under the RAIB's recommendation to review options for enabling the rapid evacuation of a tram which is lying on its side after an accident.
+Working with safety experts, a number of options were tested and a new higher specification film that is 75 per cent thicker (from 100microns to 175microns) has been fitted to all tram doors and windows to improve containment.
+This was completed in March 2019 and the solution was shared with UK Trams to inform their work under the RAIB's recommendation to review options for enabling the rapid evacuation of a tram which is lying on its side after an accident.